 Most lesions are easily removed with just local anesthesia in as little as 15-30 minutes.
-Dr. Stoeckel will remove the skin lesion while you are listening to music or relaxing and taking a bit of a nap.
+Both Dr. Purzycki and Dr. Stoeckel will remove the skin lesion while you are listening to music or relaxing and taking a bit of a nap.

 Will this be covered by my insurance?

 There are some skin lesion removal procedures that are covered by insurance still.
 But the insurance carriers are starting to exclude most that are clearly cosmetic in nature.
-Dr. Stoeckel tries to make the procedure affordable for those who are paying out of pocket.
+We try to make the procedure affordable for those who are paying out of pocket.

 Where are the procedures performed?